-Tip 2: To Zoom in: right (or left) click on the mouse and select the area that you want to zoom on.
+Tip 2: To Zoom in: right (or left), click on the mouse and select the area that you want to zoom on.

-Tip 3: To Zoom out: right (or left) click on the mouse move toward the upper left corner.
+Tip 3: To Zoom out: right (or left), click on the mouse move toward the upper left corner.

-Tip 4: In case, it is difficult to see some colors like yellow in the figure below it is possible to change the background color.
-You need to right click, select properties, plot, appearance and then background paint.
+Tip 4: In case that is difficult to see some colors like yellow in the figure below, it is possible to change the background color.
+For that, right-click, select properties / plot / appearance and then background paint.